Fighting, shopping, and lots of drinking: just another day in the lives of the Hotwives.

-Although the women are playing different characters this season, the premise of being as ridiculous and over-the-top as possible is still very present.
+Although the women are all playing different characters this season, the ideals of being as ridiculous and over-the-top as possible are still very present.
 Kinsey affirmed that “the women are still horrible and ridiculous, but the stakes in Vegas are higher.
 The highs are really high and the lows are just depressing.
 People go to Sin City to make something happen and when it doesn’t, it’s really sad.”

 Be sure to watch “Hotwives of Las Vegas” on Hulu when it airs this Tuesday, August 18 and check out the full first season of “Hotwives of Orlando”.